osrf/buildfarm-tools/README.md

 Welcome to the Buildfarm Tools Repository!

-The buildfarmer team is the one in charge of maintaining ROS and Gazebo [buildfarms](#buildfarm-links) build results.
-You can look at our dashboards to inspect the status of all jobs:
+The buildfarmer team is in charge of maintaining ROS and Gazebo [buildfarms](#buildfarm-links) build results.
+You can look at the dashboards to inspect the status of all jobs:
 * [ROS2  Dashboard](./ROS2.md)
 * [Gazebo Dashboard](./Gazebo.md)
 * [Gazebo Classic Dashboard](./GazeboClassic.md)